-Our analog product sales were higher by 11% in both the three and six month periods ended April 29, 2006, as compared to the same periods of fiscal 2005 as a result of increases in sales of converter and amplifier products.
-Our DSP product sales were lower by 10% and 9% for the three and six month periods ended April 29, 2006, respectively, from the comparable periods of fiscal 2005, primarily due to the sale of the DSP-based DSL ASIC and network processor product line.
+Our analog product sales increased 15% and 12% in the three and nine month periods ended July 29, 2006, respectively, as compared to the same periods of fiscal 2005 as a result of increases in sales of converter and amplifier products.
+Our DSP product sales increased 11% in the three month period ended July 29, 2006 from the comparable period of fiscal 2005 primarily due to the increase in wireless handset revenue that was partially offset by the loss of sales from our DSP-based DSL ASIC and network processor product line that we sold in the second quarter of fiscal 2006.
+Our DSP product sales decreased 4% in the nine month period ended July 29, 2006 from the same period in fiscal 2005 primarily due to the loss of sales from our DSP-based DSL ASIC and network processor product line that we sold in the second quarter of fiscal 2006.